-Although, there are no pre-defined parameters for inclusion of banks in the bulge bracket list, there are certain banks which are referred to as bulge bracket investment banks which are itemized underneath.
+Although there are no pre-defined parameters for the inclusion of investment banks in the bulge bracket list, there are certain banks that are referred to as bulge bracket investment banks which are itemized underneath.

 |Blackstone||1985||New York||$932.4 million|

 |Goldman Sachs & Co||1869||New York||NA|